Seven sisters, an EPP block

 This pattern has templates for four block sizes: 4″, 6″, 9″, and 12″, though by enlarging or reducing your printouts you could make any block size you’d like.
 Each size has all the pieces you need for one block on one or more sheets of paper, with the pieces spread out for easy cutting.
 You can easily print out as many templates as you’d like!

-This pattern includes two PDFs: EPP basics will teach you two EPP techniques and gives you some tips & tricks for sewing your block, and Seven sisters, which has all of your templates plus instructions on how to turn your block into a pincushion (as shown on the cover) or a pillow.
+This pattern includes three PDFs: EPP basics will teach you two EPP techniques and gives you some tips & tricks for sewing your block, Seven sisters EPP templates, which has your templates and pattern key, and Seven sisters, which has instructions on how to turn your block into a pincushion (as shown on the cover) or a pillow.
 Also part of the pattern is a coloring sheet so you can test your color combinations!

 This is a digital PDF pattern.
 After purchase, you will get an email with a link enabling you to download the pattern.
 This link will expire after 30 days.